armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 ## Web 3.0

-Now after this period the internet is quickly moving towards Web 3.0, where virtual environment and virtual interaction between users would be possible.
+Now after this period, the internet is quickly moving towards Web 3.0, where a virtual environment and virtual interaction between users would be possible.
 This is referred to as Metaverse.
-The primary focus of Web 3.0 is using technologies like **AI** for providing relevant content to every user.AI will also prevent manipulation and falsification of search results.
+The primary focus of Web 3.0 is using technologies like **AI** to provide relevant content to every user.
+AI will also prevent manipulation and falsification of search results.

 - [x] Blockchain technology will serve as the **backbone** of Web 3.0.
 - [x] Decentralized web browsers and **NFTs** could be very early signs of Web 3.0.
 - [x] We might employ **VR** technology (which will be discussed in later topics) to enter tomorrow’s internet.
 So by using that we may travel between virtual worlds as digital avatars.
-- [x] Web 3.0 could also be experienced just like contemporary internet, with computers and smartphones.
+- [x] Web 3.0 could also be experienced just like the contemporary internet, with computers and smartphones.
 - [x] The future of the internet will include the benefits of today, but with novel elements from Web 3.0 and the metaverse

 ---